-Doctors of Osteopathic Medicine, referred to as DOs, are common across the world today thanks to a relatively new medical theory developed in Missouri in 1874.
-Dr. Andrew Taylor Still moved to Kirksville to practice a new form of medical care where he came up with the principles of osteopathic medicine.
-Those principles are based upon the philosophy that every biological system in the body is connected and depends upon one another to function correctly.
+Doctors of Osteopathic Medicine, referred to as DOs, are common across the world today.
+This is due to a relatively new medical theory that was developed in Missouri in 1874.
+Dr. Andrew Taylor Still moved to Kirksville to practice a new form of medical care.
+There, he developed the principles of osteopathic medicine.
+Those principles are based upon the philosophy that every biological system in the body is connected.
+Each system depends upon one another to function correctly.

 The expanded interest allowed him to open the first osteopathic medical school in Kirksville in 1892.
 It was first known as the American School of Osteopathy, which is now known as A.T.
 Still University – Kirksville College of Osteopathic Medicine.

-The school grew in prominence, attracting students from all over the country and solidifying Missouri’s reputation as a hub for osteopathic education.
-Over the years, several other osteopathic medical schools and residency programs have been founded in the state, contributing to the growth and development of osteopathic medicine in Missouri.
-There are now more than 121,000 physicians across the country practicing osteopathic medicine, all thanks to the vision of one Missourian.
+The school grew in prominence.
+It attracted students from all over the country and solidified Missouri’s reputation as a hub for osteopathic education.
+Over the years, several osteopathic medical schools and residency programs were founded in the state.
+These institutions have contributed to the growth and development of osteopathic medicine in Missouri.
+Now, over 121,000 physicians practice osteopathic medicine nationwide.
+This growth is all thanks to the vision of one Missourian.

 A.T.
 Still University–Kirksville College of Osteopathic Medicine